-I needed a new one… you’ve probably never heard of VistaPrint, nor used Quicken.
+I needed a new one… it’s not hard to pay employees anymore, and you’ve probably never heard of VistaPrint, nor used Quicken.
 Well, it used to be funny:

-1 Austin was 1/10th its current size, and probably didn’t have all that much crime, but to a little-boy brain, it sounded scary.
+1 Austin was 1/10th its current size, and probably didn’t have that much crime, but to a little-boy brain, it was scary.

-But often we would come to The Edge of Downtown to get bagels.
-My parents grew up inside and just outside of New York City, and they insisted there was only one place to get “real” bagels.
-So sometimes, on the weekend, we’d get in the station wagon, I would hop in my car seat, and we’d go down to the bagel store on the edge of downtown.
+But often we would come to the outskirts of Downtown to get bagels.
+My parents grew up in and around New York City, and they insisted there was only one place to get “real” bagels.
+So sometimes, on the weekend, we’d get in the station wagon, I would hop in my car seat, and we’d go down to the bagel store on the edge of Downtown.
 Looking out window, I knew we were at the bagel store when I could see a long, sloping ramp that led a parking garage.
 I would wait in the car, staring at that scary office building across the street, they’d get the bagels, and then we’d immediately U-turn and get out of there.

-Fast forward 40 years, and I’m standing in a public park with our amazing CEO Heather Brunner and a few dozen people who work at WP Engine, watching as our sign goes up on the building.
+Fast forward 40 years, and I’m standing in a public park with our amazing CEO Heather Brunner and a few dozen of the many hundreds of people who worked at WP Engine, watching as our sign goes up on the building.
 We kept checking a picture of the company logo on our cell phones, ensuring that each little piece was correctly oriented.
 (We couldn’t remember ourselves!)

-That building, is the building with the sloping ramp, imprinted on my memory like a duckling on its mother, one of the inexplicable snatches of childhood memories.
+That building, is the building with the sloping ramp, imprinted on my memory like a duckling on its mother, one of those inexplicable snatches of childhood memories.